 After another 2,800-mile journey, the floating hotel was ready for its third adventure, with the new name of Hotel Haegumgang.
 It opened in October 2000 and was managed by a South Korean company, Hyundai Asan, which also operated other facilities in the area and offered packages for South Korean tourists.

-Over the years, the Mount Kumgang region attracted over 2 million tourists, according to Hyundai Asan spokesman Park Sung-uk.
+Over the years, the Mount Kumgang region has attracted over 2 million tourists, according to Hyundai Asan spokesman Park Sung-uk.

 “Also, Mount Kumgang Tour improved inter-Korean reconciliation and served as a pivotal point for inter-Korean exchange, as the center for the reunion of separated families to heal the sorrows from national division,” he says.